 - Choice of a full-day bicycle rental for two people or a 1 hour on-site Tennis lesson ($120 USD value, once per stay

 There’s a Sheraton, Westin, and Four Points in addition to a Marriott at LAX.
 All are part of the Bonvoy loyalty scheme.
 The Four Points is very basic, so your choice for the best hotel is really between the Sheraton Gateway, the Westin and the airport Marriott outlined below.

 The Sheraton Gateway was recently refurbished, with a $43 million USD upgrade to its guest rooms, lobby, public spaces, and restaurants.
 It is now stunning and is also one of the closest hotels to LAX, so close that you can walk there from the airport.
 This is a major advantage if you don’t like waiting around for shuttles.

-The Italian restaurant here has a very good reputation and is definitely better than at most airport restaurants and the bar is quite happening with sweet staff.
+The Italian restaurant here has a very good reputation and is definitely better than most airport restaurants, and the bar is quite happening with sweet staff.

 LAX Sheraton Gateway Club Lounge Breakfast is largely continental; Starbucks coffee, yogurt, pastries, hard-boiled eggs, fruit plus hot scrambled eggs, hot oatmeal (No sausage or bacon).

 LAX Sheraton Gateway Club Lounge hors d’oeuvres usually include something like hot puff pastry beef wellingtons, hot cheese tortellini plus Cold roast beef sandwiches, vegetable slices (peppers, celery, carrots, etc..), cheeses, crackers, black bean salad, or sausage in a chickpea salad, salsa, egg pasta salad.
 Don’t expect dessert!
 On the plus side, bottled water is available 24/7, unlike the LAX Renaissance or the LAX Marriott (no bottled water).